Joshfairhead/Obsidian/Omnicient/Monad Forrest/Courses/H3Uni/Cosmic Ecology/From Terrestrial to Cosmic Ecology.md

 #### The Way In - How world view changes perception.
 Three aspects of experience
-- Function
+- Function (how)
 	- heres some stuff whats it doing
-- Being
+- Being (what)
 	- The feel of what it is for something to be in right relation
-- Will
+- Will (why)
 	- The perseption of choice, raison de etere
+	- Experience as specific instantiations of intent, choice, connectivity and value meaning.

 > Unity/Non-duality is closer than your jugular vein.